ArtemUpnode/HSM-Agents-Hub/README.md

 ## Download

-You can download the latest version of the application on MacOS in the releases section of this repository.
+You can download the latest version of the application on MacOS (for M Series Silicon Chips) in the [releases](https://github.com/ArtemUpnode/HSM-Agents-Hub/releases) section of this repository.
 Make sure you have [llama3](https://ollama.com/library/llama3) model installed and running.

 ## Implemented